 For the scope of this guide, we’re mainly focused on Airbnb revenue recognition.
 It is important to point out that our template does not include many general accounts.
 We also make reference to some accounts not included in this particular template, which we’ll list here:

 Here’s how to import the above chart of accounts template.
-All of the accounts discussed in this article can be imported into QuickBooks automatically using Bnbtally’s setup tools.
+All of the accounts discussed in this article can be imported into QuickBooks automatically using Tallybreeze’s setup tools.
 Here’s how to access this utility…

 To learn more about each preset group, click on the corresponding dropdown.